[ Meet the Program Committee ]

 Aaron “dyn” Grattafiori

-Aaron “dyn” Grattafiori is a Principal Offensive Security Researcher focused on AI at NVIDIA.
-Prior to this he was an AI Red Teaming lead at Meta.
-Before that, he spent over six years leading the “cyber” Red Team performing full-scale operations against a wide array of real world objectives.
+Aaron “dyn” Grattafiori is currently working in stealth.
+Previously, he was a Principal Offensive Security Researcher focused on AI at NVIDIA.
+Before that, he was an AI Red Teaming lead at Meta, following more than six years leading the “cyber” Red Team performing full-scale operations against a wide array of real-world objectives.
 Before Meta, Aaron was a Principal Consultant at NCC Group/iSEC Partners.
 He has spoken at security conferences such as unprompted US, Offensive AI Con, Black Hat US, DEF CON, Enigma, Toorcon, and Red Team Summit.
 Aaron can also be found on the slopes, in the garage working on an old car, or hiking the front range of Colorado.

 Kylie McDevitt